top of page

 Your email said there would be arugula this week, but it wasn't in my box.

 The email notification is our best guess at what will be available and marketable for deliveries later that week.
 Although a few days doesn't make much of a difference if you're estimating an inventory of soup cans sitting on a shelf, it can be an eternity when you have perishable produce growing in the field.
 A lot can happen between the initial email and harvest.
 Sometimes we lose an item because of a sudden outbreak of insect pests (flea beetles on arugula is a good example) or unexpected damaging weather (e.g., wind, hail, hard frost).
 Other times we need to hold off on an item because it didn't quite mature as rapidly as we expected.
 The flip side is that we often include bonus items and/or extra quantities whenever we have them.
-We have never been asked to issue a refund, but if for some reason there is a huge difference between the email list and the actual box, we will contact you directly.

 Can I just order asparagus or strawberries or sweet corn?